 The Texas School Ready Project began in 2003 as the Texas Early Education Model (TEEM).
-Since then, nearly 500,000 children and 25,000 teachers have been positively impacted by TSR.
+Approximately 1,500 preschool teachers and 25,000 children are positively impacted by our most intensive model, known as TSR Comprehensive, each year.

 In 2014, in partnership with the Texas Education Agency, the Children’s Learning Institute began planning and developing a cost-effective, digital delivery system that could disseminate TSR’s tools across the state at no charge to eligible programs.
 This system became known as CLI Engage.